-Dolls heads used to lobby pothole repairs
+Dolls' heads used to lobby pothole repairs

-Dolls heads used to lobby Swindon pothole repairs
+Dolls' heads used to lobby Swindon pothole repairs

-Dolls heads have been popping up in a large pothole in a road.
+Dolls' heads have been popping up in a large pothole in a road.

 Submerged chest deep in water, they were placed in Mill Lane, Swindon, by local resident Neville Daytona.